bvasilop/js-algorithms-and-data-structures-masterclass/Hash-Tables/Hash-Functions.md

         // in this case index(i) is the first index (g) from grapes--which provides a number * i (index) again to give us a unique number

-        // we use the modulus operator to ensure thos.data.length stays between 50 --HashTable(50)-- the size of our data --new Array(size)--
+        // we use the modulus operator to ensure this.data.length stays between 50 --HashTable(50)-- the size of our data --new Array(size)--

         this.data.length;
       // console.log(hash); // 0 14 8 44 48 23 // loops through grapes character by character, then generates a hash.
 Since hash constantly gets looped over it keeps generating hash numbers until it reaches the hash for completed grapes (23).